 COASTAL GEORGIA REGION

 BACKGROUND

-The Coastal Georgia Regional Water Plan was initially completed in 2011 and subsequently updated in 2017.
-The plan outlines near-term and longterm strategies to meet water needs through 2050.
+The Coastal Georgia Regional Water Plan was initially completed in 2011 and subsequently updated in 2017 and 2023.
+The plan outlines near-term and longterm strategies to meet water needs through 2060.
 The Coastal Region covers the lower portion of five major river basins, including Savannah, Ogeechee, Altamaha, Satilla, and St. Marys Rivers.
-The Coastal Region encompasses several major population centers, including Brunswick, Hinesville-Fort Stewart, and Savannah.
+The Coastal Region encompasses several major population centers , including Brunswick, Hinesville-Fort Stewart, and Savannah.

 OVERVIEW OF COASTAL GEORGIA REGION

 The Coastal Georgia Region includes nine counties in southeast Georgia.
-Over the next 35 years, the population of the region is projected to increase from approximately 680,000 to 1,000,000 residents.
+Over the next 40 years, the population of the region is projected to increase from approximately 715,000 in 2020 to 1,012,000 residents by 2060.
 Key economic drivers in the region include port, industry, business, tourism, trade, government facilities, and transportation, especially associated with the Brunswick and Savannah Harbors and Interstate 95.
 Energy production, manufacturing and silviculture are also significant to the region.

-Groundwater, mainly from the Floridan aquifer, is needed to meet about 62% of the municipal, industrial, and agricultural needs, with the municipal and industrial uses being the dominant demand sectors.
-Surface water is needed to meet about 38% of these needs, with industry as the dominant demand sector.
-Thermoelectric energy is a major user of surface water, but most of the water withdrawn is returned to the surface water source.
+Groundwater, mainly from the Floridan aguifer, is needed to meet about 65% of the municipal, industrial, and agricultural needs, with the municipal and industrial uses being the dominant demand sectors.
+Surface water is needed to meet about 35% of total water demand, with municipal and industrial uses as the dominant demand sectors.

+Sprin

+Guyton

+Statesbord EFFINGHAM

+Brooklet

+BULLOCH

 COASTAL GEORGIA WATER PLANNING REGION

-KEY WATER RESOURCE ISSUES ADDRESSED BY THE COUNCIL

-- 1. Long-term sustainable water supplies for municipal and industrial growth in the region while protecting the unique coastal environment - 2.
+KEY WATER RESOURCE ISSUES ADDRESSED BY THE COUNCIL - 1.
+Long-term sustainable water supplies for municipal and industrial growth in the region while protecting the unique coastal environment - 2.
 Current and potential future groundwater withdrawals in and around Effingham, Chatham, Bryan and Liberty counties for future water supply - 3.
 Integration with ongoing efforts including salt water intrusion, Savannah River 5R Process, demands for water upstream of the region, and interstate activities with South Carolina and Florida - 4.
 Low dissolved oxygen in Savannah and Brunswick Harbors and other water quality issues

+South

+Carolina

 FORECASTED REGIONAL WATER DEMANDS

-Stäte Water Plan

-COASTAL REGION

-SUMMARY OF 2017 RESOURCE ASSESSMENT RESULTS

-GROUNDWATER: At the regional level, for modeled aquifers, there is sufficient groundwater to meet forecasted needs over the planning horizon; however, meeting the increase in demands in areas where groundwater supplies may be limited due to salt water intrusion is a significant challenge.
+Georgia's Ståte Water Plan COASTAL REGION For more information, please go to: waterplanning.georgia.gov/coastal-georgia-water-planning-region SUMMARY OF 2023 RESOURCE ASSESSMENT RESULTS GROUNDWATER: At the regional level, for modeled aquifers, there is sufficient groundwater to meet forecasted needs over the planning horizon; however, meeting the increase in demands in areas where groundwater supplies may be limited due to salt water intrusion is a significant challenge.
 The outcomes from the Bi-state Stakeholder process regarding salt water intrusion will need to be considered in determining groundwater use in some portions of the region.
 SURFACE WATER QUALITY: Assimilative capacity assessments indicate the potential need for improved wastewater treatment within the Ogeechee, Altamaha, and St. Marys river basins.
 Addressing non-point sources of pollution and existing water quality impairments will be a part of addressing the region's future needs.

-SURFACE WATER AVAILABILITY: Over the next 35 years, the modeling analysis indicates that forecasted surface water demand within the Coastal Georgia Region is projected to cause stream flows in the Canoochee River (at the Claxton planning node) and Ogeechee River (at the Eden and Kings Ferry planning nodes) to fall below targets for support of instream uses (resulting in "potential gaps").
-A map of the node locations, their drainage areas, and a summary of the potential gaps are provided below.

-POTENTIAL 2050 SURFACE WATER GAPS IN THE COASTAL REGION
+SURFACE WATER AVAILABILITY: Over the next 40 years, the modeling analysis shows no potential surface water challenges (i.e., times when there is insufficient water to meet off-stream demands and also meet low flow thresholds to support instream uses) in the region.
+A map of the surface water availability model node locations, none of which are predicted to experience surface water quantity challenges, is provided below.
+POTENTIAL 2060 SURFACE WATER CHALLENGES IN THE COASTAL REGION

-SUMMARY OF MODELED 2050 PROJECTED SURFACE WATER GAPS

-Node Duration of Gap (% of total days) Avg.
-Flow Deficit (MGD) Long-term Avg.
-Flow (MGD)

-Claxton 15 3 292

-Eden 3.3 16 1,430

-Kings Ferry 3 24 2,364